Michael Hayes (wrestler): World Championship Wrestling (1989–1994)

-Return to Dallas (1994–1995)
+Global Wrestling Federation (1994–1995)

-He went back to Dallas to the Global Wrestling Federation and reunited with Garvin and Gordy as The Freebirds, whom he managed them to win their Tag Team Championship, before the company folded that September.
+Hayes went back to Dallas to the Global Wrestling Federation and reunited with Garvin and Gordy as The Freebirds, whom he managed them to win their Tag Team Championship, before the company folded that September.
 After the GWF folded, Hayes remained in Dallas for the National Wrestling Alliance's stay in Dallas, which lasted until April 1995.

-World Wrestling Federation/Entertainment/WWE (1995–present)
+Return to WWF / WWE (1995–present)

 Dok Hendrix (1995–1999)

 Michael Hayes received a tryout match with the WWF on February 21, 1995, at a WWF Superstars taping in Augusta, Georgia.
 Wrestling in a dark match, Hayes competed as a face and defeated Ken Raper.
-However he retired from active competition due to a serious back injury he suffered while in WCW and after the NWA's Dallas promotion ended, and debuted on April 14 instead as Dok Hendrix, WWF Action Zone co-host with Todd Pettengill.
-As Dok Hendrix, he interviewed wrestlers before their matches and initially acted more like a heel, though that was later dropped.
+However he retired from active competition due to a serious back injury he suffered while in WCW and after the NWA's Dallas promotion ended, and debuted on April 14 on WWF Superstars, he suggested the name "Dok Hendrix" after Doc Severinsen and Jimi Hendrix.
+Hayes served as a heel announcer and was a color commentator alongside Vince McMahon and Hayes also joined McMahon on a few pay-per-view events in 1995.
+Hayes was also co-host of WWF Action Zone with Todd Pettengill.
+Hayes later dropped the heel attitude in spring 1996.
 Among other interviews, it was Hayes who conducted the interview with Steve Austin at King of the Ring 1996 where Austin first used the "Austin 3:16" catchphrase.
 Hayes also worked as a color commentator in 1995 with Vince McMahon on WWF Superstars and on the In Your House 1 and the 1995 King of the Ring pay-per-view events and replaced Jerry Lawler for the last two matches at SummerSlam 1995.

-Managing The Hardy Boyz (1999)
+Managing the Hardy Boyz (1999)

-Hayes returned to active competition in 1999 for Power Pro Wrestling, where he won the promotion's title.
-He soon came back to WWF TV as the manager for The Hardy Boyz (Matt and Jeff Hardy).
-He competed in a couple of matches with the Hardyz against The Brood.
-The Hardy Boyz lost the Tag Team Titles to The Acolytes at Fully Loaded when Hayes was pinned in a handicap match.
-Hayes defeated Tracy Smothers on Shotgun Saturday Night July 17 episode.
+Hayes returned to WWF television in 1999 as the manager for the Hardy Boyz.
+He competed in a couple of matches with the Hardy Boyz against the Brood.
+The Hardy Boyz lost the WWF Tag Team Championship to the Acolytes at Fully Loaded when Hayes was pinned in a handicap match.
+Hayes defeated Tracy Smothers on the July 17 episode of WWF Shotgun Saturday Night.
 He was fired by them in August.